 Erectile dysfunction and circulation

 High blood pressure, raised cholesterol and smoking can all damage the inner lining of arteries.
-Once damaged, cholesterol and other substances accumulate along the arterial walls creating a build-up of plaque and narrowing.
-This narrowing of the arteries is known as atherosclerosis and it can lead to reduced circulation associated with erectile dysfunction.
+Once damaged, cholesterol and other substances accumulate along the arterial walls creating a build-up of plaque which leads to narrowing.
+This narrowing of the arteries is known as atherosclerosis and it can cause reduced circulation associated with erectile dysfunction.
 It can also lead to a stroke and other cardiovascular conditions.

 A healthy lifestyle is the first step to avoiding heart problems.
 Stress, smoking, poor diet, not getting enough exercise; all of these are factors that can lead to atherosclerosis, and all can be avoided by making adjustments to your lifestyle.